Frontier gambler

 A faro game in a Tombstone, Arizona Territory saloon.

 The frontier gambler is one of the most recognizable stock characters of the 19th century American frontier.
-Historically, gamblers were of both sexes, came from a variety of professions, social classes, and geographical backgrounds, were of many different nationalities, and were part of a well-respected profession.
+Historically, gamblers were of both sexes, came from a variety of professions, social classes, and geographical backgrounds, were of many nationalities, and were part of a well-respected profession.
 As the Western United States became increasingly populated and domesticated, the public perception of gambling changed to a negative one and led nearly all of the state and territorial legislatures to pass anti-gambling laws in and effort to "clean up" their towns.
 The gambler continues to be a captivating figure in the imagery of the west, representing the openness of its society and invoking its association with risk-taking.

 History

 The heyday of gambling in the West lasted from 1850-1910.
 Gambling was the number one form of entertainment in the west and nearly everyone living there engaged in it at one time or another.
 Cowboys, miners, lumberjacks, businessmen, and lawmen all played games of chance for pleasure and profit.
 Whenever a new settlement or camp started one of the first buildings or tents erected would be a gambling hall.
 As the settlement grew, these halls would become larger and more elaborate in proportion.
 Gambling halls were typically the largest and most ornately decorated buildings in any town and often housed a bar, stage for entertainment, and hotel rooms for guests.
 These establishments were a driving force behind the local economy and many towns measured their prosperity by the number of gambling halls and professional gamblers they had.
 Towns that were friendly to gambling were typically known to sports as "wide-awake" or "wide-open" for their acceptance of gambling.

 Most western citizens considered gambling to be a respectable profession and those who chose to make a living doing it, were respected members of society.

 "Gambling was not only the principal and best paying industry of the town at the time, but it was also reckoned among its most respectable," wrote Bat Masterson in 1907.

 Professional gamblers ran their own games by renting a table at a gambling house and banking it with their own money.
 Because of this, many professional gamblers settled in one place.
 In order to be successful as an established businessman, a gambler needed to cultivate a reputation for fairness and running a straight game.
 These men were known as 'sports'.
 They did not drink, cheat, or swear.
 They paid rent and licensing fees, encouraged customers to run up bar tabs and did their best to act as, Historian Hubert Hoover Bancroft put it, "Reputable and respectable merchants."